RustyYato/RustyYato.github.io/_posts/2021-02-22-Type-Families-1_5.md

 > * `Result` has the kind `Type -> Type -> Type`

-So if we want to model `Result` in it's most general fashion, we need something like
+So if we want to model `Result` in it's most general fashion, we need to model a function that takes two additional parameters:

 ```rust
 struct ResultFamily;